jcurran0201/credit_card_fraud_detection/README.md

 | XGBoost | 0.65 | 0.78 | 0.71 | 0.80 |
 | XGBoost + Tuning | 0.66 | 0.77 | 0.71 | 0.80 |

-Class imbalance was handled via **class weighting and threshold tuning** rather than SMOTE, to preserve natural transaction patterns.
+Class imbalance was handled via **class weighting and threshold tuning** rather than SMOTE in order to preserve natural transaction patterns.

 ---